-Figure 2: The TEM image of 20 nm CuO Nanoparticles.
+Fig 2: The TEM image of 20 nm CuO nanoparticles.

-Figure 3: X-RD images of CuO Oxide Nanoparticles
+Fig 3: X-RD images of CuO oxide nanoparticles

-6. Preparation of the Nano Fluids: The two step method was adapted to prepared CuO DI water and CuO - EG nanofluids, which is more economical and used for all type of nanofluids preparations.
+F. Preparation of the nano fluids

+The CuO DI water and CuO - EG nanofluids prepared using the two step method, which is more economical and used for all type of nanofluids preparations.
 CuO-DI water and CuO - EG nanofluids were prepared with very low concentration and without surfactant.

-In this study, a magnetic stirrer with a hot plate was used to disperse CuO nanoparticles with an average diameter of 20 nm in DI water or EG nanofluid at 650 rpm and 30°C temperature (Make: SESW).
-CuO nanopowder was introduced to DI water or EG and subjected to shear homogenization for 20 min. at 650 rpm speeds, followed by increasing speeds, for each volume fraction required.
-By combining base fluids with commercially available nanopowders acquired through various mechanical, physical, and chemical pathways, such as milling, grinding, sol- gel, and vapour phase procedures, the two-step preparation process is widely employed in the synthesis of nanofluids.
-The two step method of preparation shown in figure 4.
+In this work CuO nanoparticles with average diameter of 20 nm were dispersed in DI water or EG nanofluid using magnetic stirrer with hot plate at 650 rpm and 30°C temperature (Make: SESW).
+For each volume fraction required CuO nanopowder was added to DI water or EG and exposed to shear homogenization for 20 min at 650 rpm speeds and followed by higher speeds.
+Two-step preparation process is extensively used in the synthesis of nanofluids by mixing base fluids with commercially available nanopowders obtained from different mechanical, physical and chemical routes such as milling, grinding, and sol-gel and vapor phase methods.
+The two step method of preparation shown in Figure 4.

-7. Sedimentation Method for Stability checking of Nanofluids: Due to the high van der Walls force between the nanoparticles, stability is a major concern that is inextricably linked to this procedure.
-Stability is essential for the nanofluid to possess the same thermophysical characteristics.
-Van der Waals attraction and electrical double layer repulsive force have an impact on the stability of nanofluid.
-The Electrical Double Layer Repulsive Force (EDLRF) must be stronger than the Vander Waals attractive forces in order to produce a stable nanofluid.
+G. Sedimentation method for stability checking of nanofluids

+Due to the high van der Walls force between the nanoparticles, stability is a major concern that is inextricably linked to this procedure.
+For the nanofluid to have the same thermophysical properties, stability is crucial.
+Electrical double layer repulsive force and Van der Waals attractive force influence the stability of nanofluid.
+To produce a stable nanofluid, the Electrical Double Layer Repulsive Force (EDLRF) must be greater than the Vander Waals attractive forces.
 Nanoparticle clustering is caused by the van der Waals attractive interactions that exist between them.
 If this force is strong, nanoparticles are separated from the base fluid and clustered nanoparticles fall to the bottom of the vessel under the influence of gravity.
 On the other side, EDLRF acts as just opposite to Van der Waals attractive force which separates the nanoparticles from each other.
 The sedimentation was adopted for the stability checking of the nanofluids which is basic method and require longer period.

-Figure 4: Two Step Method for the Preparation of the CuO-DI Water and CuO-EG Nanofluid.
+Fig 4: Two step method for the preparation of the CuO-DI water and CuO-EG nanofluid.

-8. Thermopysical Properties of the CuO-DI Water CuO-EG Nanofluids
+H. Thermopysical properties of the CuO-DI water CuO-EG nanofluids 1.
+Density of the nanofluid

-• Density of the Nanofluid: Density can be defined as mass per unit volume, Pak and Chao developed the correlations to measure the density of the nanofluid by taking the account of density of nanoparticles and basefluids.
+Density is mass per unit volume, Pak and Chao developed the correlations to calculate the density of the nanofluid by taking the account of density of nanoparticles and basefluids.

-$$\rho nf = \Phi \rho p + (1 - \Phi) \rho f$$
+$\rho{nf} = \Phi \rho_p + (1 - \Phi) \rho_f$

+2. Specific heat

-• Specific heat: Specific heat represents the capacity of the nanofluids.
-Specific heat depends on the density, volume concentrations, and specific heat of the nanoparticles and base fluid.
+Specific heat is the capacity of the nanofluid.
+Specific heat is the depends on the density, volume concentrations, and specific heat of the nanoparticles and base fluid.